smack322/100-days-of-code/log.md

 **Thoughts** Randomly the light came on when it came to the media queries.
 What a great feeling!

+### Day 10: August 8th, 2020 - 1hr

+**Today's Progress**: Worked on API calls to the cloudforge API to bring back data on the CI account.
+Struggled getting the API calls to work through axios.
+I am thinking it had to do with Oauth / not having the app proxy setup.
+Good progress on looping through the JSON data to extract what I need for analysis.

+**Thoughts** The core concepts are starting to take place which makes things a lot more easier to approach and to play around with now.

+### Day 11: August 9th, 2020 - 1.5hr

+**Today's Progress**: Learn some ES8 for how to loop through an object (turns the object into an array that you can then for loop through).
+Addes some code to write the data to a csv file to avoid all the copy / paste that I was doing from the console beforehand.

+**Thoughts** Felt good about my progress today.
+All the data has been pulled and extracted into a csv which I'll look to do a join in MS Access based on the troux UUID.

 **Link(s) to work**